melanieleon31/Final-Project/README.md

 # Final-Project

+5/5 10:00 PM

+I set up a while loop so the whole game can repeat starting from initializing the deck and to where the user will be asked if they want to play again.
+I have also set up for the first player to add the first card to the pile.
+I'm working on the actual gameplay loop now.

 5/5: 8:26
 Created while loop so code the game can loop is user wants to play again

 5/5/2025 7:54
 Created handleAnd function, trying to also create more of main body code.

 5/1/2025 10:43 PM almost got the print hand function working, but the spacing is wrong.
 Updated in construction code file